GeorgLink/georglink.github.io/study/index.md

 ### How much in gift cards do I get in return?
-Your gift card amount will be determined based on your participation, performance, and luck: (1) Depending on how often you participate, you will receive a minimum for $10 for participating once, $20 for participating twice, and $35 for participating three times.
+Your gift card amount will be determined based on your participation, performance, and chance: (1) Depending on how often you participate, you will receive a minimum for $10 for participating once, $20 for participating twice, and $35 for participating three times.
 (2) You can earn an additional $10 based on performance.
 (3) Each time you participate, you also enter into a raffle for one of seven additional $50 on top of your participation minimum.
+Your odds will depend on how many participate; we expect 70 participants.

 [Next step: schedule your participation](https://goo.gl/forms/EBIDLEfmNO1TkKku1)